Energy in the United Kingdom: Oil

 After UK oil production peaked at nearly 3 million barrels per day in 1999, concerns over peak oil production were raised by high-profile voices in the United Kingdom such as David King and the Industry Task-Force on Peak Oil and Energy Security.
-The latter's 2010 report states that "The next five years will see us face another crunch – the oil crunch.
+The latter's 2010 report, by Richard Branson and Ian Marchant, states that "The next five years will see us face another crunch – the oil crunch.
 This time, we do have the chance to prepare.
 The challenge is to use that time well."
-(Richard Branson and Ian Marchant).
 However, world peak oil production was not reached and instead the debate is about oil imports and when peak oil demand will be reached.

 In 2021, oil products in the United Kingdom were primarily consumed by the transport sector, constituting 72.7% of usage.
 The industry sector used 5.2% of oil products, while residential and commercial/public services sectors each accounted for 4.7% and 4.5%, respectively.
 Agriculture and forestry accounted for 1.5%, with fishing making up a minimal share at 0.2%.
 Non-energy use represented 10.4% of the total oil product consumption.

 In October 2022, it was confirmed that UK Prime Minister, Liz Truss, would be issuing hundreds of new oil and gas licenses.
-In the same month, Truss said she will not tax the profits of oil and gas corporations to pay for a freeze in energy bills.
+In the same month, Truss said she would not tax the profits of oil and gas corporations to pay for a freeze in energy bills.
+After Truss resigned as prime minister, her replacement Rishi Sunak shifted to a "net zero" policy, creating the Department for Energy Security and Net Zero.

+The manifesto of the victorious Labour Party in the 2024 general election included a commitment to a zero-carbon electricity system by 2030.
+Since then, planning permission given by Surrey County Council to allow enlargement of oil wells near Gatwick Airport in 2019 was quashed by the High Court on 20 June 2024 in an action supported by Friends of the Earth, on the grounds that the local authority's environmental impact assessment had unlawfully not considered the impact on climate change from consumption of refined products from the crude oil it would produce.
+Amid the fuel crisis triggered by the United States' war against Iran, energy secretary Ed Miliband stated that "the era of fossil fuel security is over" and reiterated his commitment to net zero.